Challenges in Sustainability | 2017 | Volume 5 | Issue 1 | Pages 52–61

 tainability generally require action to alter the status quo,

-the disciplines approach is problem-based and solution-
+the discipline’s approach is problem-based and solution-

 oriented [